 • professional orientation, identity and well-being

-• guidance program development, implementation, evaluation, and enhancement
+• counseling program development, implementation, evaluation, and enhancement

-The Effectiveness of Comprehensive Guidance and Counseling Programs in Missouri
+The Effectiveness of Comprehensive School Counseling Programs in Missouri

-Students (22,964) in 236 small, medium, and large high schools in Missouri with more fully-implemented guidance programs as judges by school counselors reported that:
+Students (22,964) in 236 small, medium, and large high schools in Missouri with more fully-implemented counseling programs as judges by school counselors reported that:

 • they had earned higher grades